-The schools mini buses also have first aid boxes/bags, which are stocked in accordance with part 2 schedule 7 of the Road Vehicle (construction and use) regulation 1986.
-It is the responsibility of the first aiders/drivers to check the contents of the first aid box/bag regularly and restock when necessary.
+The schools' minibuses also have first aid boxes/bags, which are stocked in accordance with part 2 schedule 7 of the Road Vehicle (construction and use) regulation 1986.
+It is the responsibility of the Transport Manager to check the contents of the first aid box/bag regularly and restock when necessary.